 Energy efficiency measures

 Until recently, Naylor’s Cawthorne site had a standalone 11-kilowatt (KW) air compressor running continually, serving a relatively small area.
 As part of their ongoing efforts to save energy, they decided to connect this area to their main compressor by installing air lines into the area.
-The additional load on the larger air compressor has been negligible.
+The extra load on the larger air compressor has been negligible.
 Approximately 45,000 kilowatt hours of imported electricity and 9000kg of carbon dioxide equivalent per annum have been saved.

 Newlands Developments